America Between the Wars

 Michael Koryta, The Cypress House (2011), about a man with an uncanny ability to sense approaching disaster who persuades a friend to get off the train they are riding, but then can't persuade him to abandon a woman in a Florida resort town headed for catastrophe.

 J.D.
-Landis, The Valley (2006), about the flooding of a Massachusetts valley in 1938 after the building of the Quabbin Dam; available in digital format only.
+Landis, The Valley (2006), about the flooding of a Massachusetts valley in 1938 after the building of the Quabbin Dam.

 Julie Lessman, A Heart Revealed (2011), historical romance about a Dublin woman who has come to Boston to escape her violent husband, where during the Depression years she falls in love with the brother of a friend; Christian message.